taanii/car-price-pred/README.md

 # Car-Price-Prediction

-Prediction of the price of the car you ow, based on the characteristics of car.
+Prediction of the selling price of the car you own, based on few characteristics of your car.

 Built using
 1. Python